BerkeleyTrue/dotfiles/dvlpmnt/wrkst/kanban.md

 ## To Do

 - build dictionary
-- install aniseed in pack
-- add harden linux role
 - clone  and install fennel ts grammer in dvl
 - clone and install haskell-language-server
 - install crypto-egg project in dvl
-- enable docker service
-- disable lightdm

 ## Doing

-- add yadm clone
+- install aniseed in pack

 ## Done